For millions of people, the question of whether to drink isn't about health or preference. It's about faith.

 The Honest Conclusion

-If you're navigating religious restrictions on alcohol, no article can give you a definitive answer.
-Your faith tradition, your specific community, your own conscience, and often your religious leader are the right sources for guidance.
+If you're working through religious restrictions on alcohol, no article can give you a definitive answer.
+Your faith tradition, your community, your own conscience, and often your religious leader are the right sources for guidance.

 What we can say: the AF drinks market has created options that weren't available a generation ago.
-For many people of faith, these drinks offer a way to participate socially, enjoy complex flavours, and unwind without any theological concern.
+For many people of faith, these alcohol-free drinks offer a way to participate socially and unwind without theological concern.
 For others, the whole category remains too close to something they've committed to avoiding.